Part one of a four-part series of CMS Best Practices Implementation

 - Is internal staff working EDI rejections on inbound submissions?
 If not, why not?
 What is the turnaround time for working these rejections?
 Also, high numbers of rejections indicate that provider education might be in order, or the clearinghouse needs adjustment to requirements and/or edits.

-CMS Best Practice Tool #2: Report Cards
+CMS Best Practice Tool #2: Highlighter

 Did you know that, even if you are not identified as out of compliance or an outlier on reports, you might still have issues with complete and accurate data?

-- Review report cards to improve understanding of submissions at the contract-level.
+- Review report cards with a highlighter to improve understanding of submissions at the contract-level.
 Unlike in the pre-EDPS world of RAPS prior to 2012, CMS has clearly defined metrics for the completeness and quality of data.
 How well a plan is meeting these metrics is detailed on quarterly report cards issued to each plan.

 - My best two pieces of advice for reviewing these reports card are as follows: